Paul Doyon, Building Biology Certified Electromagnetic Radiation Specialist (EMRS),

 Escape to Europe

-We were hence soon on our way to Europe with our first stop being France.
-Sergio of Next-up sponsored our stay for three weeks at a retreat called Charousse in the French foothills near the city of Crest.
+My son and I were soon on our way to Europe with our first stop being France.
+Serge Sargentini of environmental group Next-up sponsored our stay for three weeks at a retreat called Charousse in the French foothills near the city of Crest.